 - Intensive Dietary Management (IDM) Coaching Program

 If you're wondering what I've been eating lately, the following list is what my daily meals typically look like.
 We've been getting seeds and nuts from the local Bulk Barn and buy just enough to use the coupon in the BB flyer.
 I monitor my blood glucose with my FreeStyle Libre to me determine the best time to eat.
 With my blood sugar now staying in the healthy range (3.9-6.9 mM) and steady, it has become easy to defer breakfast to a late lunch or even supper.
 The Dawn Phenomenon typically takes until noon or early afternoon to wear off.
-If I skip lunch, my blood tends to gradually fall into the low 4 range by late afternoon.
+As a result, I've been deferring break until mid afternoon.
+Without eating, my blood tends to gradually fall into the low 4 range by late afternoon.

 |2015-10||Diagnosed diabetic, prescribed Metformin and Januvia|